Tag: Tokenomics

 DAOs: Democracy or Oligarchy in Code

 Decentralized Autonomous Organizations promised democracy.
 Token holders would vote; communities would steer.
 In practice, concentration replaced consensus.
 A handful of whales—large token holders—control treasuries, upgrades, and governance.
-What looks like digital democracy is often a liquidity-backed oligarchy: a programmable shell designed to preserve insider yield under the guise of decentralization.
+What seems like digital democracy is usually a liquidity-backed oligarchy.
+It’s a programmable shell designed to preserve insider yield under the guise of decentralization.
 Studies confirm that voting power routinely clusters in fewer than twenty wallets across major DAOs.
 In the algorithmic commons, equality ends where wallet size begins.

 No Entity, No Regulator, No Remedy